aquasecurity/trivy-checks/docs/compliance.md

 - 1.23

-### Compliance Check
+### Compliance Check ID

-Specify the check that needs to be evaluated based on the information collected from the command data output to assess the control.
+Specify the check ID that needs to be evaluated based on the information collected from the command data output to assess the control.

-Example of how to define check data:
+Example of how to define check data under ./checks folder:

 ```sh
 # METADATA